Jacksonville Baseball Complex

-The Jacksonville Baseball Complex was a baseball diamond that once existed in Jacksonville, TX and was the home of the Jacksonville Jax.
+The Jacksonville Baseball Complex was a baseball diamond that once existed in Ragsdale Park in Jacksonville, Texas, and was the home of the Jacksonville Jax.
 The Jacksonville Rodeo Arena now occupies the site.
 Home plate was in the northwest corner of the square block.

 Location

 The site of the former ballpark and present-day rodeo arena is situated on the corner of Mulberry and Bridge streets in Jacksonville.